-- EN 50367:2012: this standard deals with the interaction between contact line and pantograph; it indicates usual material for overhead contact lines and for contact strips; however, regarding contact strip material, the TSI gives more possibilities. - EN 50405:2006 (under revision): this standard deals with the assessment of contact strips.
+- EN 50367:2012/AC:2013: this standard deals with the interaction between contact line and pantograph; it indicates usual material for overhead contact lines and for contact strips; however, regarding contact strip material, the TSI gives more possibilities. - EN 50405:2015 : this standard deals with the assessment of contact strips.

-The objective for the revision of EN 50405 is to have a comprehensive assessment procedure for the IC contact strips.
-Aspects defining their area of use (clause 5.3.11 of the TSI) should be considered in the assessment procedure.
+Aspects defining the contact strips area of use (clause 5.3.11 of the TSI) should be considered in the assessment procedure.